mitmedialab/prg-raise-playground/README.md

 # Deal with any merge conflicts.
 There likely won't be any code conflicts, except for:
 # - This README.md
+# - Both moving/renaming a file (or we moved, and Scratch renamed)

 # Ensure that all content remains in packages/scratch-vm
+ls -a
 ```

 ### Update [prg-extension-boilerplate]